luiscarlossf/django-challenge/README.md

 ![Django Challenge Screen Shot](https://github.com/luiscarlossf/django-challenge/blob/main/screenshots/api_root.png)

 API for list, update and create Regular plans.
-When a use does a plan public, a notice e-mail will be send to user.
+When a user does a public regular plan, a notice e-mail will be send to user.
 Every 5 minutes a cronjob does a backup of data, copies data from PostgresDB to a MongoDB.

 ### Built With